Accessibility Services is available by appointment only. Call 603-230-4027 or email NHTIaccessibilityservices@ccsnh.edu to schedule yours today!

-- Fill out the application, obtain documentation, and submit it.
+- Fill out the application, obtain your required documentation, and submit them.

 - If you qualify for accommodations, the coordinator will work with you to complete a Letter of Accommodation.

-We recognize that needs and barriers can change/evolve as you progress through your academic program.
-If you seek to modify a current accommodation plan, please contact us set up a meeting to go over your needs.
+We recognize that needs and barriers can evolve as you progress through your academic program.
+If you seek to modify a current accommodation plan, please contact us to go over your needs.

-In compliance with the Americans with Disabilities Act, the ADA Amendments Act of 2008, and Section 504 of the Rehabilitation Act, it is your responsibility to submit documentation of disabilities.
+In compliance with the Americans with Disabilities Act, the ADA Amendments Act of 2008, and Section 504 of the Rehabilitation Act, it’s your responsibility to submit documentation of disabilities.
 Appropriate documentation includes:

-You are encouraged to submit paperwork showing receipt of accommodation at other schools (high school, colleges, or universities) to aid in the process.
-Also, an IEP or 504 by itself is not sufficient documentation to determine eligibility for accommodations in post-secondary education due to differences between post-secondary education and high school education.
+Please submit paperwork showing any receipts of accommodation at other schools (high school, colleges, or universities) to aid in the process.
+Because of differences between post-secondary education and high school education, an IEP or 504 by itself is not sufficient documentation to determine eligibility for accommodations in post-secondary education.

 Disability documentation should be current, relevant, and completed by a qualified professional.
 Accessibility Services reserves the right to request updated documentation to support specific accommodations.
-Documentation is considered on a case-by-case basis to understand how the individual is impacted by their disability in the post-secondary education environment.
+Documentation is considered on a case-by-case basis to understand how you are impacted by your disability in the post-secondary education environment.
 Documentation received by Accessibility Services is kept confidential and separate from other academic records.

 NHTI is not required to provide diagnostic testing services.